vyos/vyos-documentation/docs/services/dns-forwarding.rst

 hosts which are tried only once.
 This setting, which defaults to 3600 seconds, puts a maximum on the amount of time negative entries are cached.

+.. cfgcmd:: set service dns forwarding listen-address

+Local IPv4 or IPv6 addresses to bind to - waiting on this address for incoming connections.

 Example
 =======